Large Language Models and Games: A Survey and Roadmap: A Roadmap for Future Applications of LLMs in Games

 Another role seemingly well-suited for LLMs that has received limited attention is that of commentator or reteller.
 Work so far has focused on automating the commentary of streamers or eSport casters \cite{renella2023towards}.
 While this direction is still largely uncharted, there are more directions that could leverage LLMs for streamer assistance rather than automation (and replacement).
-Rather than narrate events occurring within the game (or video stream), LLMs can summarize the audience interactions and engagement levels---thus acting as a commentator not of the game but of the audience watching it.
+Rather than narrate events occurring within the game (or video stream), LLMs can summarize the audience interactions and engagement levels \textemdash thus acting as a commentator not of the game but of the audience watching it.
 This could allow a human streamer to better keep track of topics discussed in the chat, and engage as needed without having to read every comment.
-While this has been identified as a research direction for AI already \cite{liapis2023audiences}, it has not yet been implemented.
+While this has been identified as a research direction for AI already \cite{liapis2023audiences}, it has yet to be implemented.
 Under the role of streamer assistance, issues of explainability of the LLM's commentary would become pertinent (e.g. to address one audience member by name); we revisit this in Section \ref{sec:limitations}.
+It is worth noting that streamers have already begun to explore AI assistance to their streams.
+To the best of our knowledge, the most relevant example is YouTube user Criken who plays alongside an AI assistant as a conversational agent, having a dialogue with an otherwise out-of-the-box LLM either embedded within the game\footnote{\url{https://youtu.be/dQ-7-r5aM1U}} or as part of the stream\footnote{\url{https://youtu.be/KhE9NhUqtBc}}.
+This example is not explicitly targeted for reacting to in-game events or audience interaction (and acts more as NPC than commentator) but indicates that some streamers are open to the use of such technology for their craft.